 AMPA, Calcium, Cerebellum, Endocytosis, GluR2, Purkinje cells, Stretch, Traumatic brain injury

 Digital Object Identifier (DOI)

 Bell, Joshua D.; Ai, Jinglu; Chen, Yonghong; and Baker, Andrew J., "Mild in vitro trauma induces rapid Glur2 endocytosis, robustly augments calcium permeability and enhances susceptibility to secondary excitotoxic insult in cultured Purkinje cells" (2007).
-Neurobiology.
+Translational Neuroscience.
 954.